availjs/avail-bunyan/README.md

 AvailBunyan
 ===========

-Higher Order Bunyan Avail Service for service composition
+Higher Order Bunyan Avail Service that adds a `log` method to your Avail Service.

-Adds a `log` method to your Avail Service that uses [bunyan](https://github.com/trentm/node-bunyan).
+AvailBunyan is powered by [bunyan](https://github.com/trentm/node-bunyan).

 ## Installation
 ```bash